Choreographer Janice Parker's reflective filmic series Small Acts of Hope and Lament, shot in Edinburgh on her iPhone 6.

 Dancing in the Streets is a series of films from the streets of cities around the world.
 Edinburgh International Festival has commissioned four of the world’s most acclaimed choreographers, Alice Ripoll from Rio de Janeiro, Omar Rajeh from Beirut, Gregory Maqoma from Soweto and Janice Parker from Edinburgh, to create short films with their dancers, responding to the past year and reflecting on their relationship with their home cities.

-This is a digital performance that will be available to watch online from 20 August at 7pm to 18 September at 11.59pm.
+This digital performance is available to watch online until 18 September 2021 at 11pm.
 Please book a free ticket to watch this performance at home.

 Janice Parker Movement, words and film